SigmaRichards/JWCL/README.md

 Included so far in this project is a non-parallel version of the distance metric.
 This is a proof of concept and speed test so isn't designed to be useable.
-Currently returns the distance matrix for a string vector and itself.
+Currently returns the distance matrix for a string vector and itself in a long format.

+In addition to this, a parallel version has been included.
+This outputs the metrics in a wide format.

 Also included is an R script to measure as a baseline in terms of speed using the stringdist package.